 The Negotiation Competition

-Most disputes in which lawyers are involved do not end up in the courts.
-Instead they are settled by way of some form of compromise between the parties - a negotiated agreement.
+The Negotiation Competition provides an opportunity to practise and improve negotiation skills.
+Most disputes involving lawyers do not end up in the courts.
+Instead they are settled by some form of compromise between the parties - a negotiated agreement.
 Lawyers are also often asked to advise on the way deals or transactions are set up.
 For example, what are the most favourable terms, what would be the best price, what penalties can be included for breach of contract?
 Getting the best deal for the client can often involve some skilful negotiation.

 The competition involves students (in teams of two) going head-to-head to measure their negotiation skills.
 There is an internal competition where teams are selected to go forward to the Regional, National and International Competitions.